-same class and quality can be sold anywhere outcashier at the Comptoir d'Escompte, through whose hands more gold has A GENTS WANTED throughout the reminds me of the following story: o'clock.
-Nuzillard has always enjoyed the reputation of being the most clever, and at the same time most prudent cashier.
-However, in 1849 he managed to get PRINTING CASH! for the reason that for every article we use, we must pay cash; and the cash system will each be done in the cities. -Wooden legs cost the government abode.
-She adorned a high station as dence in the often tried probity of his cat and work like a Christian, your distressing malady will soon be foragotten.-Dio Lewis, M. D. -Wooden legs cost the government abode.
-She adorned a high station as well furnished abode.
-She adorned a high station as well as she had borne a lowly one, and dence in the often tried probity of his cat and work like a Christian, your distressing malady will soon be foragotten.-Dio Lewis, M. D. notes taken from him without his knowledge, went to the Prefect of Police, M. Carlier, and told him all about it.
+same class and quality can be sold anywhere outcashier at the Comptoir d'Escompte, through whose hands more gold has reminds me of the following story: Nuzillard has always enjoyed the reputation of being the most clever, and at the same time most prudent cashier.
+PRINTING CASH! for the reason that for every article we use, we must pay cash; and the cash system will enable us to do our work as low as it can be done in the sities. clerk, still thinking it strange that he distressing malady will soon be forcould have had so large a packet of gotten, -Dio Lewis, M. D.

+notes taken from him without his knowledge, went to the Prefect of Police, M. Carlier, and told him all about it.
 The latter pronounced an opinion favorable to the honesty of poor Nuzillard.
 'Remember,' said the director, 'that a hundred bank notes make quite a thick packet on his breast-, Nothing for a clever thief,' interrupted M. Carlier.
 'Here is a newspaper, fold it, and button it in your breast pocket.
 Now I will not promise you it will still be there when you leave the Perfecture!'
 The director laughed, and declared it was impossible, while he carefully placed the newspaper at the side of his pocket-book.
 The two gentlemen remained some time in conversation during which the Prefect of Police was receiving people and writing orders.
-When the director rose to go, M. Carlier, after shaking hands with him, said: 'By-the-by, I suppose you have the newspaper all right!'
-But, lo and behold! to the intense stupefaction of the director, both pocket-book and paper had disappeared, whereupon the Prefect rang the bell, and the amateur thief, who had done the deed on a pencil command from his master, and the astonished owner A MODEL MERCHANT.
+When the director rose to go, M. Carlier, after shaking hands with him, said: 'By-the-by, I suppose you have the newspaper all right!
+But, lo and behold! to the intense stupefaction of the director, both pocket-book and paper had disappeared, whereupon the Prefect rang the bell, and the amateur thief, who had done the deed on a pencil command from his master, and the astonished owner of the pocket-book then and there deier's innocence."

+A MODEL MERCHANT.

-of the pocket-book then and there declared his complete belief in his cashier's innocence."
+clared his complete belief in his cash-

 "Business is business," "and a contract is a contract."
-These are sound commercial maxims, but the following incident illustrates the nature of the busispired injunction, "Look not every by native enginers.-San Francisco Alman on his own things, but every man, also, on the things of others:" A merchant of New York, during the late war, made a contract with a ber of tin cans.
-Not long after this the tractor must lose money by completing the ware at the price agreed upon.
+These are sound commercial maxims, but the following incident illustrates the nature of the business community which obeys the inspired injunction, "Look not every by native enginers.-San Francisco Alman on his own things, but every man, Alla. also, on the things of others:"

+A merchant of New York, during the late war, made a contract with a mechanic to supply him with a number of tin cans.
+Not long after this the price of tin rose so much that the contractor must lose money by completing the ware at the price agreed upon.
 However, he said nothing, but went on delivering the cans.
-When the first bill for the pay of the cans was received, the employer called upon him and "I understand you are losing money on this job."
-"Yes," replied the contractor, "but I can stand it; a contract is a contract, you know."
+When the first bill for the pay of the cans was received, the employer called upon him and said .-

+"I understand you are losing money on this job."

+"Yes," replied the contractor, "but can stand it; a contract is a contract, you know."

 "How much will you lose?" asked the gentleman.
+"O, no matter," was the reply: I don't complain, and you ought not vantage.'
+The difference thus paid, to which the contractor laid no claim, amounted to five hundred dollars.
+That was something more than business honesty; it was Christian principle carried out in business.
+The world needs just such examples to convince it of the truth of religion.